sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 ---

 Capturing how your users transact is a critical part of customizing your marketplace.
-Flex uses a feature called the transaction process to implement the steps your users take when they interact on your marketplace.
+Sharetribe uses a feature called the transaction process to implement the steps your users take when they interact on your marketplace.